kartees/kartees/README.md

 ## Hi, I'm Karteeswaran
 #### Full Stack | DevOps
+>"I passionately strive for perfection in everything I do."

+#### 💬 About Me
+As a highly motivated and results-driven professional, I possess a strong ability to utilize my technical expertise and dynamic skill set to drive optimal profitability for organizations.
+With a keen eye for detail and a natural aptitude for problem-solving, I am able to identify and capitalize on opportunities for growth and development, ensuring that targets are met and exceeded.
 <!--
 **kartees/kartees** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.